 Is A Dental Assistant Career Right for You?

 If you’re interested in a career in the dental industry, becoming a Dental Assistant is a great place to start!
 The demand for Dental Assistants is growing fast, doesn’t require extensive education, and is a well-paying, reliable, and exciting job!
-Radiance Dental Assisting Academy is the best way to launch your career as a Dental Assistant in the Camas or Vancouver area.
+Pacific Northwest Dental Assisting School is the best way to launch your career as a Dental Assistant in the Camas or Vancouver area.
 Our 12-week Dental Assisting program offers flexible classes to fit your busy schedule, financial assistance, and the convenience of an on-site internship opportunity.
 Call us at (360) 844-5391 to learn more or enroll.